acommitteeoflunatics/kowm/README.md

 ### Libraries

 -   `appsFiler` simple file manager that sees all filesystems as objects, to be opened, read from and written to.
+-   `apps3dFiler` similar to `appsFiler` and based upon it; but uses a 3d bird's-eye view.
+Fans of Jurassic Park and/or users of Irix will find it hauntingly familiar.

 ## So, to recap...
 -	Want to make a new application or extension for kowm?